denzen84/ivc-kolpak/README.md

      - Write `bot token` of your bot into files `.token` in paths `/etc/ivc-kolpak/channels/photo/`, `/etc/ivc-kolpak/channels/video/`, `/etc/ivc-kolpak/channels/system/`
      - Write `id` for each channel (or group) into files `.userid` in the same way as bot token.
 5. __Make symlinks__
      - make symlinks for all scripts from `/etc/ivc-kolpak/scripts/` to `/usr/bin/`.
-Be sure that all scripts have permissions to execute.
+Be sure that all scripts have permission to execute.
      - make symlinks from `/etc/ivc-kolpak/motion/` to `/usr/bin/`.
      - make symlink for `/etc/ivc-kolpak/bin/telebot.so.0.5.0` to `/lib/`
      - make symlink for `/etc/ivc-kolpak/bin/estgb` to `/usr/bin/`.
 Be sure that `estgb` have permissions to execute.